 Would clients actually pay for a pre-wedding shoot?

 So who did it?
 Which idiot first thought it was a good idea to offer free engagement shoots as an incentive to book?
 I need to know who you are.
 Who was patient zero?
-It must be someone out there?
+Must it be someone out there?
 Or maybe they’ve gone bust and gone back to work in a call centre.
-I remember the days when photographers used to get paid to take pictures and so could make a living rather that doing it “because I love taking pictures” and because “I am so passionate about photography”
+I remember the days when photographers used to get paid to take pictures and so could make a living instead of doing it “because I love taking pictures” and because “I am so passionate about photography.”

-The reason I ask is that this year I was blackmailed by a client into agreeing to a ‘free’ engagement session - or E-shoot as they now seem to be called or is it actually a pre-wedding shoot, sigh.
+The reason I ask is that this year I was blackmailed by a client into agreeing to a ‘free’ engagement session - or E-shoot as they now seem to be called or is it a pre-wedding shoot, sigh.
 Now don’t get me wrong but there is nothing wrong with engagement shoots, apart from the fact most of them are a bit embarrassing.
-I am convinced though that most clients don’t actually want them.
+I am convinced though that most clients don’t want them.
 How do I know?
 Well if you try charging for them then no one ever books one.
 This is a fact.
-However if you include them for free then of course clients will take you up on your offer and that’s how wedding photographers ended up spending their Sunday afternoons wandering around parks trying to work out a way for these pre-wedding-shoots not to look awkward and laughable.
-Piggy back anyone?
+However, if you include them for free then, of course, clients will take you up on your offer, and that’s how wedding photographers ended up spending their Sunday afternoons wandering around parks trying to work out a way for these pre-wedding-shoots not to look awkward and laughable.
+Piggyback anyone?